kehantan/labbook/docs/protein/bradford.rst

 Bradford assay
 ==============

-**Objective:** To plot a standard graph for protein concentration quantification and calculate the concentration of protein in a given sample.
+**Objective:** To plot a standard graph for protein concentration quantification and calculate the concentration of protein in a protein sample.

 *Bradford assay standard curve*